rumoncarter/Technology-Code-of-Practice/README.md

 13. Will the solution work with your other technology?
 14. Is the solution’s licence acceptable to your organisation’s business requirements?
 Are there any restrictions or gaps that would cause issues?
 15. Is the solution’s warranty acceptable and is there an option to buy one?

-Related guides and sources
+Related guides and sources [Note: From UK context, need BC versions]

 Open Source Initiative
 Choosing technology
 Making new source code open by default
 Ministry of Justice case study - why we code in the open GDS case study - making the register to vote code open

 4. Make use of open standards

 Build technology that uses open standards to ensure your technology works and communicates with other technology, and is easily upgraded and expanded.

 To meet point 4 of the Technology Code of Practice your plan or design must show you are using or have considered using open standards and data.
 You must make your technology project or programme as interoperable as possible.

-You’ll have to explain how you’re doing this as part of the spend control process.
+You’ll have to explain how you’re doing this as part of the digital investment process.

 How open source differs to open standards
 Open source is a way of developing and distributing software.
 The code is often written collaboratively, and it can be downloaded, used and changed by anyone.

 Open standards are a set of rules designed to do a specific job in technology.
 They are also designed collaboratively and free to use.
 Open standards allow open source and closed source (proprietary) software to work together.

 How open standards help your programme

 Open standards can be used when designing individual elements of the solution.

 Using open standards means you: